Stephen Orlofsky

 Stephen Murray Orlofsky (born June 24, 1944) is an American lawyer, a former United States district judge of the United States District Court for the District of New Jersey and a former nominee to be a United States circuit judge of the United States Court of Appeals for the Third Circuit.

 Early life and education

 Born in The Bronx, New York, Orlofsky has a Bachelor of Arts degree in 1965 from City College of New York and a Juris Doctor from Rutgers School of Law–Camden in 1974.
 He also served in the United States Army from 1966 until 1970, spending time in Vietnam.

 Professional career

-Orlofsky worked as a law clerk for United States District Judge Mitchell Cohen from 1974 until 1976, when he became a United States Magistrate of the United States District Court for the District of New Jersey, serving in Camden, New Jersey.
-He went into private practice in Cherry Hill Township, New Jersey from 1980 until 1995, when he became a United States District Judge.
+Orlofsky worked as a law clerk for United States District Judge Mitchell Harry Cohen from 1974 to 1976, when he became a United States Magistrate of the United States District Court for the District of New Jersey, serving in Camden, New Jersey.
+He went into private practice in Cherry Hill Township, New Jersey from 1980 to 1995, when he became a United States District Judge.